A fee-only financial advisor who manages your money. Start from $100.

 -

 Your existing accounts stay exactly where they are.
 You open a new account at Interactive Brokers (opens in new tab) and fund it with whatever amount you want managed.
-We review your existing holdings before we start.
-Our scope is limited to that IBKR account under the advisory agreement.
-Trading authority on it only.
-Nothing else changes.
+We review your existing holdings before we start trading.
+Under the advisory agreement, our scope is limited to that IBKR account.
+We have trading authority on it and nothing else.

 -